 Lunch with Edouard Michelin December 5, 2005 – The 18-wheeler is going the way of the dinosaur.
-Difficult to believe those long-haul vehicles that put on over 130,000 miles per year, averaging 6 mpg and use 18-wheels to haul everything in your entire house are going away, but they are.
-And the happiest company to see them go is the Michelin tire company.
+Difficult to believe those long-haul vehicles that put on over 130,000 miles per year, averaging 6 mpg and using 18-wheels to haul everything in your entire house are going away, but they are.
+And the happiest company to see them go to is the Michelin tire company.

-Founded in 1889, the family-run firm has been a leading innovator since inception.
+Founded in 1889, the family-run firm has been a leading innovator since its inception.
 Yesterday CEO Edouard Michelin sat down to lunch with a group of foreign journalists in Greenville, SC.
 There were many questions about the tire industry and how Michelin ranks in that industry.
 There were questions about Formula One that Mr. Michelin answered with safety issues and finished by saying he wouldn’t mind reducing the number of race teams they sponsor.